30 Facts We Never Knew About Pandas

 Image Source: TripADeal

-Y'all, when we talk 'bout giant pandas, you gotta know that China is where they're kickin' it.
-These furry dudes mainly hunker down in Sichuan Province, but you can also find 'em in the Shaanxi and Gansu provinces.
+These furry dudes mainly hunker down in China.
 They prefer high mountainous regions that are chock-full of bamboo forests, so they can munch away in peace.
-They're pretty much the icons of China, and locals take great pride in protectin' these adorable creatures.
-Unfortunately, their habitats are shrinking due to deforestation and other human activities, but conservation efforts are strong to keep their home turf safe and sound.
+They're pretty much the icons of China, and locals take great pride in protecting these adorable creatures.

 2. Bamboo Buffet